John Warden

 John Warden (June 11, 1841 – July 2, 1906) was a Union Army soldier during the American Civil War.
-He received the Medal of Honor for gallantry during the Siege of Vicksburg on May 22, 1863.
+He received the Medal of Honor for conspicuous gallantry during the May 22, 1863 Siege of Vicksburg.

 Warden joined the 55th Illinois Infantry in September 1861, and was mustered out in August 1865.

 Union assault

 On May 22, 1863, General Ulysses S. Grant ordered an assault on the Confederate heights at Vicksburg, Mississippi.
 The plan called for a storming party of volunteers to build a bridge across a moat and plant scaling ladders against the enemy embankment in advance of the main attack.

 The volunteers knew the odds were against survival and the mission was called, in nineteenth century vernacular, a "forlorn hope".
 Only single men were accepted as volunteers and even then, twice as many men as needed came forward and were turned away.
 The assault began in the early morning following a naval bombardment.

 The Union soldiers came under enemy fire immediately and were pinned down in the ditch they were to cross.
 Despite repeated attacks by the main Union body, the men of the forlorn hope were unable to retreat until nightfall.
 Of the 150 men in the storming party, nearly half were killed.
 Seventy-nine of the survivors were awarded the Medal of Honor.